Providence Biltmore: Literature

-In 2022, author Amanda Quay Blount published a book about the hotel’s first 100 years entitled “Meet Me At The Biltmore”, through Stillwater River Press.
-The book chronicles the hotel’s storied past alongside Providence’s highs and lows throughout the 20th century.
+In 2022, author Amanda Quay Blount published Meet Me At The Biltmore, a book chronicling the hotel's storied past alongside Providence's highs and lows throughout the 20th century.

 The Hotel is the scene of a Brown University collegiate reunion in The Devil Wears Prada by Lauren Weisberger.
+It is also mentioned a number of times in Jeffrey Eugenides' book The Marriage Plot, which takes place at Brown in 1982.